microsoft/azure-pipelines-agent/docs/preview/counterExpression.md

 ### Rules

 `counter` may reference other variables through the standard object indexing rules.
-For example, `counter(variable['prefix'], variable['seed'])` should be a perfectly cromulent expression.
+For example, `counter(variable['prefix'], variable['seed'])` should be a valid expression.

 The result of expanding `counter` can be assigned to a phase-level variable.
 Assignment to another top-level variable is not supported at this time.